 - New Product: Break-even analysis is also used by the management for monitoring the performance of a new product.

 - Prices: It is an essential tool for balancing the cost of a product and setting up a competitive price.
-For instance, if the price is meagre, it becomes difficult for the company to attain a break-even position on time.
+For instance, if the price is low, it becomes difficult for the company to attain a break-even position on time.

 Benefits of Break-Even Analysis